ecbtln/vm2docker/journal.md

 $(docker run sequenceiq/socat)

 Yes this works, but is abysmally slow.
 For tomorrow, let's come up with a progress bar indicator or something

+## November 4

+Met with adviser, time to start structuring the paper around collecting data

+Note, none of these capacities consist at all of compression.
+We save that for a separate discussion, and assume all can be compressed.
+We are focusing on the raw size.

+Data tables we want:

+Table 1 from proposal for Ubuntu

+#Ubuntu 12.04
+Original filesystem
+1125.77 MB

+Base image:
+99.13 MB

+no package management:
+rsync diff
+996.65 MB

+5645 modifications + additions (942.88 MB of additions)

+116 deletions (0.216 MB of deletions)

+rest are modifications

+rdiffdir
+974.35 MB

+205 ---> 67 packages culled
+including package management:

+packages installed total 185MB

+new "base" including packages is 326.41 MB

+rsync
+902.15 MB

+12306 modificaitons + additions (773.603 MB of additions)
+312 deletions (29.642 MB of deletion)

+rest are modifications

+rdiffdir
+810.94 MB

+some conclusions: take a look at the reduction in diff size after installing packages. clearly the total size increases, but the diff decreases indicating some value of the layering

+Another similar table for CentOS

+Another table for one other OS, TBD

+Redo package management numbers with new approach

+Then redo all numbers with rdiffdir instead of rsync

+semi or official
+maybe busybux
+debian?
+fedora?
+Mageia?

+very unofficial
+Gentoo also?
+archlinux

+Conversion times: (how long each component of the conversion takes, maybe a pie chart or something)

+Quantify the tradeoff between increasing total virtual size of container, and what quantity of containers on a single host are needed to make up for this temporary increase (consider both of the same and different containers)

+package dependency filtering